How Furnishings Can Help With Acoustics

 1. Soundproofing the Windows

-As the thinnest part of the wall, windows bring in an abundance of noise.
+As the thinnest part of the wall, windows bring in an abundance of office noise.
 Not all windows are built to hold out against the sheer volume of traffic, raised voices and miscellaneous noises they are bombarded with daily.
 Acoustic caulk can be a quick and durable fix to fill the gaps on windows to prevent the sound from pushing through.
 Another way to seal the gap between window panels and the frame is using weatherstripping tape.

 Hanging drapes can be compelling to soundproof your space.
 Drapes made of thick fabric are designed with insulation in mind and also assist in reducing noise internally.
 Likewise, covering your windows with soundproof blankets limits the amount of noise seeping in through your windows.
 However, these options can’t cancel the noise coming in wholly; they are great for a level of effective sound absorption and soundproofing.